Say NO

 The safety, health, and prosperity of our Lower 9th Ward community are under attack.

-International conglomerate Sunrise Foods International is attempting to repurpose and expand Alabo Street Wharf for use as a grain terminal.
+Foreign conglomerate Sunrise Foods International is attempting to repurpose and expand Alabo Street Wharf for use as a grain terminal.
 This plan would bring heavy industrial activity into our neighborhood, and would involve reactivating nearly two miles of long-unused freight rail lines running along the St. Claude neutral ground in Arabi and down the middle of Alabo Street through the heart of Holy Cross.

 What would this mean for people who live here?
 This project would:

-• Introduce damaging grain dust to the neighborhood, which is known to cause chronic respiratory disease
+- Introduce damaging grain dust to the neighborhood, which is known to cause chronic respiratory disease

-• Activate 24 separate rail crossings along St. Claude and Alabo Street, with daily freight trains running through the neighborhood
+- Activate 24 separate rail crossings along St. Claude and Alabo Street, with daily freight trains running through the neighborhood

-• Decrease residential property values by up to $15 million
+- Decrease residential property values by up to $15 million

-• Eliminate a half-mile of levee access, and cut off pedestrian access between Arabi and Holy Cross
+- Eliminate a half-mile of levee access, and cut off pedestrian access between Arabi and Holy Cross

-• Involve extensive construction and the addition of nine new freight rail lines on top of our levee system from Delery St to Andry St
+- Involve extensive construction and the addition of nine new freight rail lines on top of our levee system from Delery St to Andry St

-• Lead to population loss and deplete the local economy while offering no benefit to the neighborhood
+- Lead to population loss and deplete the local economy while offering no benefit to the neighborhood

-There’s still time to stop this project and protect our community – but we need to act quickly, and we need your help.
+Our efforts to get informed, organize raise awareness, and fight back against this invasion of our community are working.
+But there’s still more work to be done – and we need your help.
 Please explore this website to learn more about Sunrise’s plans for our neighborhood and consider whether there’s a way you could contribute to the effort to stop them with a financial donation, by volunteering some of your time, and/or signing our petition.

 This industrial development brings no benefit to our community, and, if successful, would harm residents for years.
 NOW is the time for us to come together and stop Sunrise Foods International and Port NOLA’s plan for the grain terminal before it starts!